 |GH||5 - 12|

-Natural Habitat of the Flagtail Corydoras
+Photos of the Flagtail Corydoras

 Flagtail Corydoras are endemic to the upper and middle regions of the Rio Negro River Basin, a vital tributary of the Amazon, in Brazil in South America.
 They inhabit slow-flowing streams, on the margins of larger rivers, in ponds, marshlands and lakes.
 You will never find these fish in stagnant waters.